-The Illinois Tollway and Illinois Department of Transportation (IDOT) are partnering to construct a new interchange to connect the Tri-State Tollway (I-294) to I-57.
+The Illinois Tollway and Illinois Department of Transportation (IDOT) are partnering to construct a new, all-electronic interchange to connect the Tri-State Tollway (I-294) to I-57.

-In 2013, the Tollway will begin construction of the primary interchange connections between I-294 and I-57 and at 147th Street.
-Work in 2013 also includes realigning a portion of Dixie Creek.
-The first phase of the project will be completed by the end of 2014.
-This work is part of the Tollway's new $12 billion capital program, Move Illinois: The Illinois Tollway Building the Future.
+On October 25, 2014, the Tollway opened the primary interchange connections between I-294 and I-57 and at 147th Street.
+This work is part of the Tollway's $12 billion capital program, Move Illinois: The Illinois Tollway Building the Future.

-The Tollway will begin work to build new ramps to connect northbound I-57 to northbound I-294 and southbound I-294 to southbound I-57, as well as an exit ramp from southbound I-294 to 147th Street and an entrance ramp from 147th Street to northbound I-294.
-Work will include earth excavation, drainage culvert removal and replacement, erosion and sediment control, shoulder removal and replacement, as well as pavement and bridge construction.
+On October 25, new ramps were opened to traffic connecting northbound I-57 to northbound I-294 and southbound I-294 to southbound I-57, as well as an exit ramp from southbound I-294 to 147th Street and an entrance ramp from 147th Street to northbound I-294.
+Work included raising the level of the earth embankment, drainage culvert extension, erosion and sediment control, shoulder removal and replacement, as well as pavement and bridge construction.

-In addition to the Tollway's work, IDOT will rebuild and widen 147th Street from Kedzie Avenue to Sacramento Avenue and from Mozart Avenue to Dixie Highway/Western Avenue.
+In addition to the Tollway's work, IDOT rebuilt and widened 147th Street from Kedzie Avenue to Sacramento Avenue and from Mozart Avenue to Dixie Highway/Western Avenue this year.